 What We've Read So Far This Year...

-How can it be that 2019 is already half over?
+How can it be that 2019 is nearly over?
 Wondering what all we’ve read so far?
-Check out all of our monthly reads for the first half of this year!
+Check out all of our monthly reads for 2019!

 For anyone who has ever had trouble staying motivated while trailblazing towards badassery, You Are a Badass Every Day is the companion to keep you fresh, grateful, mighty, and driven.
 In one hundred exercises, reflections, and cues that you can use to immediately realign your mind and keep your focus unwavering, this guide will show you how to keep going.
 Owning your power to ascend to badassery is just the first step in creating the life you deserve—You Are A Badass Every Day is the accountability buddy you can keep in your back pocket to power through obstacles, overcome the doubts that hold you back from greatness, and keep the fires of determination roaring while you reach your goals.